piotrjaromin/localstack-sample/README.md

 curl -X POST http://localhost:3000/items -H "Content-type: application/json" -d '{"id": "test-id"}'
 ```

+docker-compose starts 3 containers:

+- service container which saves data to dynamodb from http endpoint and from sqs
+- localstack container with dynamodb and sqs running
+- aws setup container which creates dynamodb and sqs in localstack during startup

 ## How to run

 docker, nodejs, npm must be installed